Everything should be made as simple as possible, but not simpler.

 In the above animation, the blue tank represents the source of liquid.
 Inside the pump is a hose.
 The two white rollers on either end of the rotor roll over the hose, squeezing it each time they pass.
 As the rollers pass over the hose, the hose springs back into place.
 This creates vacuum at the inlet, which pulls material in to be pumped.

 Pretty simple, right?
 Again, it's just like squeezing a tube of toothpaste.
 This peristaltic motion is ideal for sensitive liquids because there is no shear whatsoever.
 It's also great for abrasive or aggressive liquids because there are no valves or other obstructions within the pump.
 It's just hose inside, nothing else.

 As a result of their ability to handle both delicate and abrasive materials, peristaltic pumps are used in many applications.
-They're used in hospitals to pump blood during open heart surgery.
+They're used in hospitals to pump blood during open heart surgery and dialysis.
 Blood is particularly delicate, so this is a great indication of just how gentle peristaltic pumps are.
 They are also used for moving rock slurries in mining, and even viscous, abrasive materials like bentonite.

 As mentioned above, peristaltic pumps are good at pumping just about anything you can think of.
 Products that would normally be considered too aggressive or corrosive to pump are no problem.
 As long as the material of the peristaltic hose is compatible with the product you're pumping (and hoses are available in many different compounds), you're good to go.